openstack-archive/sahara/doc/source/userdoc/overview.rst

 The Savanna Image Registry is a feature which helps filter out images during cluster creation.
 Before creating a cluster, user should register an image in Image Registry and tag it with specific tags.
-Each plugin has its own set of tags which help it to determine if an image is suitable for a specific Hadoop version.
+Each plugin has its own set of tags which helps it to determine if an image is suitable for a specific Hadoop version.

 Features